huggingface/blog/diffusers-turns-1.md

 ## Support for LoRA

 Fine-tuning diffusion models is expensive and out of reach for most consumer GPUs.
 We added the Low-Rank Adaptation ([LoRA](https://huggingface.co/papers/2106.09685)) technique to close this gap.
 With LoRA, which is a method for parameter-efficient fine-tuning, you can fine-tune large diffusion models faster and consume less memory.
 The resulting model weights are also very lightweight compared to the original model, so you can easily share your custom models.
-If you want to learn more, we published a [blog post](https://huggingface.co/blog/lora) about fine-tuning Stable Diffusion with LoRA.
+If you want to learn more, our documentation is available [here](https://huggingface.co/docs/diffusers/main/en/training/lora) that shows how to perform fine-tuning and inference on Stable Diffusion with LoRA.

 In addition to LoRA, we support other [training techniques](https://huggingface.co/docs/diffusers/main/en/training/overview) for more personalized generation, such as DreamBooth, textual inversion, custom diffusion, and more!